Bryan De La Cruz Player Props: Marlins vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks 26th in MLB with a collective 7.8 strikeouts per nine innings.
+- The 7.8 strikeouts per nine innings compiled by the Rockies pitching staff ranks 27th in the league.

-- The Rockies have the 26th-ranked team ERA across all league pitching staffs (4.93).
+- The Rockies have a 4.91 team ERA that ranks 26th across all league pitching staffs.

-- The Rockies rank 19th in baseball in home runs surrendered (58 total, 1.2 per game).
+- The Rockies rank 21st in baseball in home runs given up (60 total, 1.2 per game).

-- The left-hander last pitched on Wednesday against the Cincinnati Reds, when he tossed 4 1/3 innings, allowing five earned runs while giving up eight hits.
+- Kauffmann (0-1) makes the start for the Rockies, his second of the season.

-- The 29-year-old has amassed an ERA of 6.70, with 5.9 strikeouts per nine innings, in nine games this season.
-Opponents have a .287 batting average against him.
+- The right-hander last appeared on Saturday against the Texas Rangers, when he went 4 1/3 innings, allowing four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.